frkd-dev/wgctl/README.md

 **Note**: make sure that `/etc/network/interfaces` has `source-directory /etc/network/interfaces.d` or similar line otherwise `ifupdown` will not see your interface.
 Some distors and VPS providers are wiping this line by overwriting `interfaces` file with they own version.

+**Important**: this is not suitable for busybox environments, for busybox use `/etc/network/interfaces` file to store vpn interface configuration.

 ### Updating configs

-To update interface or user configurations just run `wgctl addlink|addpeer` with same `NAME`/`IFACE` options.
-Old key/config files will be overwritten.
-Once you've done, reload vpn interface `ifdown wg0 && ifup wg0`.
+Before updating existing configs — stop vpn interface like `ifdown wg0`.
+To update interface/user configurations run `wgctl addlink|addpeer` with same `NAME`/`IFACE` options as before.
+Old keys/config files will be overwritten.
+Once you've done, bring vpn interface up with `ifup wg0`.

-**Note**: WireGuard doesn't have functionality to push new configs to your peer devices once configurations are updated, so you need to reconfigure them again.
-Run `wgctl showpeer <NAME> <IFACE>` to get fresh configs.
+**Note**: WireGuard doesn't have functionality to push updated configs to peer devices, so you need update them manually.
+Run `wgctl showpeer <NAME>` to get updated configs.

-### Deleting peer configs

-To delete all peer configs run `rm /etc/wireguard/<peer-name>.*`.

-To delete peer for particular vpn interface run `rm /etc/wireguard/<peer-name>.<iface>.*`.

-Once you've done – reload interface `ifdown wg0 && ifup wg0`.

 ### Deleting vpn interface

-To delete vpn interface stop it with `ifdown wg0` then do `rm /etc/wireguard/<iface>.*`.
+To delete vpn interface stop it with `ifdown wg0` then do `rm /etc/wireguard/wgctl/<iface>.*`.
 Update `/etc/network/interfaces.d/wireguard` accordingly.

 ### Configuration files

-Script holds all keys/configs in `/etc/wireguard` folder:
+Script holds all keys/configs in `/etc/wireguard/wgctl` folder:

 `*.key` private keys for local vpn interfaces.

 `*.iface` local vpn interface configuration.

-`*.peer` private keys and config files for vpn clients/peers.

-### Compatibility

-Tested on: Debian 9.
+`*.peer` client/peer configuration with private keys.

+`*.psk` peer's preshared key.

 ### TODO

- * Updating peers as `wgctl updpeer` without restarting interfaces.
+ * Updating peers with `wgctl updpeer` without restarting interfaces.
- * Deleting peers as `wgctl rmpeer` without restarting interfaces.
- * Deleting interfaces as `wgctl rmlink`.
+ * Deleting interfaces with `wgctl rmlink`.

 ### License